132nd-vWing/OPBH-Brief/MISSION INFORMATION/notam.md

  <br>
  <br>
  OPBH01/04<br>
  A-10C VHF AM presets are bugged from the last update.
-All frequencies will have to be manually tuned on that radio.<br>
+All frequencies will have to be manually tuned on that radio.
 The other radios work fine.